Personal budgets and direct payments

 It is important to be aware that local councils can refuse to give personal budgets or direct payments if they are considered an inefficient or impractical use of resources.

 In England, your personal budget may come from your local social services team, local education department or in some cases from your NHS clinical commissioning group (CCG).

 The personal budget for education is included in an Education, Health and Care (EHC) plan and will only include the funds needed to buy more specialist or individual support than the school or college is expected to provide.

-Since April 2015, social services have been required to offer personal budgets to disabled people aged 18 or over who they assess as needing social care.
+Social services are required to offer personal budgets to disabled people aged 18 or over who they assess as needing social care.
 Although they are not obliged to offer a personal budget to a disabled child under the age of 18, an increasing number of councils do offer them.